 Larry Hagen, P.E., PTOE is the owner of Hagen Consulting Services, LLC.
 He has worked in the public sector, the private sector, and academia.
 He is a Fellow of the Institute of Transportation Engineers (ITE) and a former board member of the Florida Section of ITE, serving as President in 2002.
 He holds Bachelors and Masters degrees in Civil Engineering from the University of Florida.
 He is a registered Professional Engineer in Florida and Georgia, and is a certified Professional Traffic Operations Engineer (PTOE) and a certified Road Safety Professional (RSP).
 He has over 30 years of experience doing transportation engineering work throughout the state of Florida.

-Each individual webinar session will award 2.0 PDHs.
-Up to 6.0 PDHs can be earned for fully viewing and completing all three sessions.
+Each session will award 2.0 PDHs.
+A total of 6 PDHs can be earned for fully viewing all recordings.

 Part 1 of 3 – Traffic Data and Studies

 In this first session, attendees will learn how to determine the 85th percentile speed on a roadway.
 We will go over the type of data you need to collect and what to do with it once you have it.
 We will also discuss the various publications and resources available for attendees to learn more about traffic engineering fundamentals.